OptimalBI/optimal-spyglass-open-source/README.md

     * The app currently assumes that everything is IOPS optimised
     * It is the end users responsibility to keep the pricing up to date
 * Provide standard encryption to the Secret Keys via login password method

-## Planned functionality: ##
-* Scheduled start and stop for all services
-* Listing all AWS services across all accounts
-* Unmanned management of AWS services
-* List all tags for AWS services
-* Provide start and stop for Ec2 (where access key allows this privilege)

 ## Current known issues: ##
 Please see GitHub issue tracking at https://github.com/OptimalBI/optimal-spyglass-open-source/issues